 Common Name: Oak Leaf Datura

-Datura quercifolia is a Annual up to 1.50 metres tall.
+Datura quercifolia is an annual plant that can grow up to 1.50 metres tall.

 It has edible and medicinal uses.